calculix/cae/README.md

 - CalculiX 2.17.1.
 Linux version of CGX has 'cmap' command and [custom colormaps](https://github.com/calculix/cgx/releases/tag/v2.17.cmap): classic, viridis, inferno and turbo.
 - Switch colormaps from menu CGX.
 - Significantly improved INP importer algorithm.
 Now parser supports keyword line continuation.
 Tested on over 20 000 INP files, including Abaqus models.
-- Add buttons to select paths in Settings dialog
-- Using external python packages ccx2paraview and unv2ccx.
 - Dependencies are automatically installed and tested on startup.
 - Python version and OS name are checked at startup.
+- Significantly improved window connectivity (master/slave).
+- Improved robustness - now almost all python modules have a test method.
+- Refactored logging system.
+Now it is a new dedicated module.
+- Simplified code to omit redundant arguments passing between modules.
+- Using external python packages *ccx2paraview* and *unv2ccx* as required dependacies.
+- Added buttons to select paths in Settings dialog

 <br/><br/>